hvdbm/Oak/README.md

 options:
   -h, --help            show this help message and exit --input_path INPUT_PATH, -i INPUT_PATH
-                        Path to the file containing the family data.
+                        Path to the family data (a file or a folder).
   --config_file_path CONFIG_FILE_PATH, -c CONFIG_FILE_PATH
                         Path to the YAML file containing configuration of the family tree.
 This file is optionnal.
   --output_dir OUTPUT_DIR, -o OUTPUT_DIR